ibm-cloud-docs/assistant-data/upgrade.md

 To upgrade your instance, complete these steps:

-1. From the earlier version of the service, [export any workspaces](/docs/services/assistant-icp?topic=assistant-private-configure-workspace#exporting-and-copying-workspaces){: external} you want to keep.
+1. From the earlier version of the service, [download any dialog skills](/docs/services/assistant-data?topic=assistant-data-skill-dialog-add#skill-dialog-add-download) that you want to keep.
 Store them in a repository that will not be impacted when you uninstall the product.

+    If you are upgrading to V1.3, you [download workspaces](/docs/services/assistant-icp?topic=assistant-private-configure-workspace#exporting-and-copying-workspaces){: external} instead of skills.
 1. Uninstall the previous version.
 1. Install the new version of the service.
+1. Import the data you downloaded from your previous skill by creating a new dialog skill.
+At creation time, choose to import a skill, and then upload the JSON file from the skill that was exported earlier.
+For more details, see [Creating a dialog skill](/docs/services/assistant-data?topic=assistant-data-skill-dialog-add).

-    With the new version, the notion of a workspace was replaced by a dialog skill.
+    If you are upgrading to V1.3, in this version of the product, the notion of a workspace was replaced by a dialog skill.
     {: note}

-1. Import the data you downloaded from your workspace by creating a dialog skill.
-At creation time, choose to import a skill, and then upload the JSON file from the workspace that exported earlier.
-For more details, see [Creating a dialog skill](/docs/services/assistant-data?topic=assistant-data-skill-dialog-add).

-## Update your client applications
+## Update your client applications (V1.3 and earlier only)
 {: #upgrade-api}

 When you import a workspace as a dialog skill, the new skill has a new workspace ID.
 If you have existing client applications that use the v1 API to access this workspace, then you must update any workspace ID references to use the new worskpace ID instead.